 Dr Hanna has a keen interest in research and has presented his findings both nationally and internationally.
 He was a Lecturer of Medicine at the University of Queensland and has published many articles in well respected, peer reviewed cardiology journals.

-Joseph Hanna is available for consultation at Murdoch, Canning Vale, Bentley, Glengarry, Narrogin and Geraldton.
+Joseph Hanna is available for consultation at Murdoch, Bentley, Glengarry, Bunbury, Narrogin, Geraldton & Carnarvon.

 Dr Troy Nunn BA (Ed) BMBS FRACP